Mallorca: 31 attractions, MAP and ready sightseeing plan [2026] what to see!

 3. Sant Elm

-A small fishing village located on a cliff.
-Peaceful, quiet, with nice views and a beach.
-You will find a more detailed description and additional data in a separate entry about Sant Elm
+You will find a more detailed description and additional information in a separate entry about Sant Elm – [click]

 Street parking, GPS coordinates: